The University of Arizona logo

 The proposed new interim Policy or interim revisions to an existing Policy must undergo the complete policy review, feedback, and approval process if interim Policy is to be made permanent.

-The Policy Analyst in University Initiatives is responsible for ensuring the request for an interim Policy adheres to this procedure.
+The policy analyst in University Initiatives & Policy is responsible for ensuring the request for an interim Policy adheres to this procedure.

 This procedure is not required for: